dmakvh/eureka/Configuring-Eureka-in-AWS-Cloud.md

 In the AWS cloud environment, pass in the java commandline property **-Deureka.datacenter=cloud** so that the Eureka Client/Server knows to initialize the information specific to AWS cloud.

-You will need to provide the AWS access id and key in your eureka server configuration.
+You will also need to provide the AWS access id and key in your eureka server configuration.
+You can create IAM keys and provide only the access required (see below) and use those keys in the configuration.

 <pre>
    eureka.awsAccessId=